BUSINESS REGISTRATION/SOLE PROPRIETORSHIP BUSINESS REGISTRATION IN KENYA

 Business name search letter Kenya

-It is good you chose three business name for business registration.
+It is good you chose three business names for business registration.

 B. APPLICATION FORM BN 2